burst-apps-team/burst-wiki/pocc-mobile-app.md

             "UDPDATE_LANGUAGE": "Language successfully updated!",
             "UPDATE_NODE": "Node successfully updated!",
             "WRONG_PASSPHRASE": "Wrong passphrase!
-The provided passphrase does not generate the public key assigned to your account!", "WRONG_PIN": "The provided pin does not match the account's pin", "ERRORS": {
+The provided passphrase does not generate the public key assigned to your account!", "WRONG_PIN": "The provided pin does not match the account's pin!", "ERRORS": {
                 "ACCOUNT_ID": "Cannot generate account id from public key!", "ADDRESS": "Cannot generate BURST address from account id!",